banzhaf/GPTP2019/index.md

 roman: "XVII"
 dates: "May 16-19, 2019"
 ---
 Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2019 by the [BEACON Center for the Study of Evolution in Action](https://beacon-center.org/) at Michigan State University in East Lansing, MI.
-This year's conference will be held {{page.dates}}.
+This year's conference will be held May 16-19, 2019.

 _Note that this year's workshop will be for the first time *not* in Ann Arbor.
 We are venturing out to the next nearest "hot spot" in EC.
 And as last year, it will be extended by an additional day compared to earlier sessions, including full days on Thursday, Friday and Saturday, plus a half-day Sunday._